 Lloyd Caldwell is a member of the Theatre Faculty of Oklahoma State University, and a Riata Fellow in the Spears School of Business.
 In a career spanning 30 years he has appeared off-Broadway and regionally, and in feature films and television.
 His credits include roles at the American Place Theatre, The Roundabout Theatre, La Mama Theatre Company, and a national tour as John Adams in 1776...

 Katherine Curry is an associate professor in the College of Education, Health and Aviation, School of Educational Foundations, Leadership and Aviation.
-She teaches masters and doctoral level courses in educational leadership.
-Former experience includes middle school principal, Director of Curriculum and Instruction, and headmaster. ...
+She serves as Co-Director of The Edupreneur Academy and teaches masters and doctoral level courses in educational leadership.
+Her former experience includes middle school...

 Scott Johnson’s research focuses on public policy and developmental entrepreneurship, corporate governance, and the philosophy of science.
 Johnson is an Associate Professor of Management.

-Toby Joplin serves as a Clinical Assitant Professor in Managemet and is currently the Director of the Executive Doctorate Programs in Business Management.
+Toby Joplin serves as a Clinical Assistant Professor in Managemet and is currently the Director of the Executive Doctorate Programs in Business Management.